bioal/blasting/README.md

 # HOP

 ## Dependencies
-Python3 should be installed
+Python3 should be installed.
-- `python3` is necessary (preferably in the command path).
+- `python3` command is necessary (preferably in the command path).

 [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) should be installed.
-- `blastp` is necessary (preferably in the command path).
+- `blastp` command is necessary (preferably in the command path).

 ## Usage
     0_get_species_list.py